PDF

 A Commitment to Our Summer Associate Program

-Every summer for more than forty years, we have hired law school students from around the country to participate in our summer associate program.
+Every summer for more than forty years, we have hired law school students from around the country to participate in our Summer Associate Program.
 Our recruiting efforts are exhaustive and deliberative — and with good reason.
-We hire our summer associates with the expectation that they will excel in the program and join us as first-year associates after they have completed law school, and we hire first-year associates with the expectation that they will thrive in the firm and become valuable members of one of our diverse practices.
-We’re not just hiring bodies to fill our summer program — we’re hiring colleagues.
+We hire our summer associates with the expectation that they will excel in the Program and join us as first-year associates after completing law school.
+We’re not just hiring bodies to fill our Summer Associate Program — we’re hiring colleagues who will thrive at the firm and become valuable members of one of our diverse practices.

-The goal of our summer associate program is to provide our summer associates with a realistic sense of what it is like to work for Hodgson Russ.
-We provide our summer associates with opportunities to do meaningful work on actual client matters, to participate in training programs along with our associates, and to get to know our lawyers and one another through a variety of social events.
+The goal of our Summer Associate Program is to provide our summer associates with a realistic sense of what it is like to work as an attorney at Hodgson Russ.
+We provide our summer associates with opportunities to work on actual client matters, to participate in training programs alongside our associates, and to get to know one another at our Summer Associate Program social events.

 Click here to apply for our summer associate program